Lake Ellesmere / Te Waihora: Cultural significance

 Lake Ellesmere / Te Waihora has been a revered mahinga kai (site of traditional significance for food and other natural resources) for Māori since ancient times and remains central to the lives of many Māori who now live in the area.
 Under the Ngāi Tahu Claims Settlement 1998, ownership of the lake bed of Lake Ellesmere / Te Waihora was returned to Te Rūnanga O Ngāi Tahu, who are now able to reassert their rangatiratanga (ownership) over this significant site through direct control of its management.

 The traditional name for the lake was Te Kete Ika o Rākaihautū meaning "the fish basket of Rākaihautū".
 The food sources of Lake Ellesmere / Te Waihora were once abundant and included tuna (eels), pātiki (flounder) and aua (mullet).
 Lake Ellesmere / Te Waihora was a famed mahinga manu wai māori (place for taking waterfowl).
 However, today the richness of Lake Ellesmere / Te Waihora as a mahinga kai has been largely lost to farmland.
 While it remains a mahinga kai, its yields have been significantly reduced due to the periodic drainage of the lake in order to maintain reclaimed land and pasture.
-In the pre-Pākehā past however, the control of the lake’s level was retained at an optimum water level for the birdlife that lived there and provided kai (food) for many people.
+Before European settlement in New Zealand, the control of the lake's level was retained at an optimum water level for the birdlife that lived there and provided kai (food) for many people.
 The lake was only drained when its level exceeded the normal maximum.
 Kōrari (flax stalks) were dragged across the sand to make the initial opening of the water to the sea.
 Such carefully monitored drainage of the lake took place for several hundred years, consistently maintaining Lake Ellesmere / Te Waihora's abundant supply of kai.